-Depoe Bay is a decidedly white-collar city, with fully 87.65% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Depoe Bay is a city of service providers, sales and office workers and professionals.
-There are especially a lot of people living in Depoe Bay who work in food service (19.68%), office and administrative support (19.44%) and maintenance occupations (15.53%).
+Depoe Bay is a decidedly white-collar city, with fully 85.44% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Depoe Bay is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Depoe Bay who work in management occupations (15.69%), sales jobs (14.33%), and office and administrative support (9.71%).

 Another notable thing is that Depoe Bay is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Depoe Bay’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-One of the nice things about Depoe Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about Depoe Bay is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The overall education level of Depoe Bay citizens is substantially higher than the typical US community, as 33.68% of adults in Depoe Bay have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Depoe Bay in 2018 was $40,900, which is wealthy relative to Oregon and the nation.
 This equates to an annual income of $163,600 for a family of four.
 However, Depoe Bay contains both very wealthy and poor people as well.